Abel-D/Tree-Depth-Calculator/README.md

 #Tree-Of-Branches
-This program app calculates the depth of a nested tree structure.
+This project library contains app logic to calculate the depth of a nested tree structure.
 ## Structure
  public class Branch
     {
         public List<Branch>? branches;
     }

-  ### Given Model
+### Test Model
   Branch root = new Branch()
 {
     branches = new List<Branch>()